 The BMO Winterset Award is designed to encourage and promote excellence in all genres of writing.
 One prize of $12,500 and two prizes of $3,000 are awarded annually.

 The Award is sponsored by BMO Financial Group and the Sandra Fraser Gwyn Foundation.
 Donations to the Foundation can be made care of Community Foundation of Greater Toronto, 1 Dundas Street West, Suite 502, Toronto, Ontario, M5G 1Z3.

 Published literary works, written either by a native-born Newfoundlander and Labradorian, or by a current resident of the province, are eligible.
 Residency is defined as having lived in Newfoundland and Labrador for a minimum of twelve consecutive months immediately prior to the time of submission of works.
 Both emerging or established writers may be considered.

-Submissions must be made by the publisher, and must include four non-returnable copies of all works submitted..
-Submissions are made to ArtsNL and are accepted on an on-going basis throughout the year.
-The annual deadline for submissions is December 31.
+Submissions must be made to ArtsNL by the publisher and must include four non-returnable copies of all works submitted.
+The annual deadline for submissions is December 15.
 Works must have been published between January and December of the current calendar year.

 Adjudication is by a jury of three persons.
 The jury makes its decision through consultation following a review of all eligible submissions.
 The jury selects only one winner per year.

-The jury has the right to review works that do not fall within the strict criteria as described above, such as to review self-published works, or to make the award on the basis of both a particular work and of that author’s life-time achievement.
+The jury has the right to review works that do not fall within the strict criteria described above, such as to review self-published works, or to make the award on the basis of both a particular work and that author’s lifetime achievement.
 The decisions made by the BMO Winterset Award jury are final.

 The BMO Winterset Award is managed by ArtsNL which is responsible for, among other matters, providing advice and technical assistance to the jury, organizing the public reading event, and the Government House presentation.